People say our rulers can’t pull off clever policies anymore, but when it comes to wordcelry they still have a few tricks up their sleeves.

 The Australian media has taken a break from Covid hysteria to whip up a new wave of hysteria about men behaving badly in federal parliament.
 There was an accusation of rape committed inside the parliament one drunken night, with a police complaint being made two years after the alleged act.
 Then a senior politician was accused by a dead, bipolar ex-girlfriend of raping her decades ago.
 Yes, dead.
 She wrote something about these ‘recovered memories’ before she died.

 So far, so Narrative-friendly.
 Men are bad!
 Believe all women!

 There’s an evil German engineer trying to take over the world through a nefarious scheme called The Great Reset.
 It’s probably full-on Soviet Marxism in Woke clothing.
 As for Klaus Schwab himself, I can’t tell whether he’s a demon in human form or just a lizard person.
 Maybe something halfway between.

 Let us take it as given that a virus as contagious as Covid is virtually impossible to eradicate except in countries with easy-to-seal borders.
-At best, it can be somewhat suppressed until a vaccine arrives, treatment improves or herd immunity is achieved.
+At best, it can be somewhat suppressed until an effective vaccine arrives, treatment improves or herd immunity is achieved.